Pebaz/nimporter/README.md

 Compile Nim extensions for Python on import automatically!

 With Nimpy for Python, you can simply import Nim source code files *as if they were Python modules*, and use them seamlessly with Python code.
+The compiler is invoked to build a Python-compatible extension module and it is then placed in the `__pycache__` directory, which means that you don't have to add a line to your `.gitignore` files because (presumably) Git is already ignoring the `__pycache__` directory.

 ## Possible Benefits